jainsaaab/opentable-api-react-impl/Answers to technical questions.md

 **Question**: How long did you spend on the coding assignment?
 What would you add to your solution if you had more time?<br />
 **Answer**: I took 2 days.
 I was thinking instead of pagination I could some sort of approach so that when user scrolls to the end it the page would fetch more results.
 Also I could have used redux but since I am relatively new in react I am yet to learn it.
 Maybe I will implement it when I will learn it.
+Also I am yet to learn how to create testcases in react.js so I haven't done any testcases yet.

 **Qusetion**: What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.<br />